stdware/qwindowkit/README.md

 You can omit the version number or use "auto" instead of "1.0" for the module URI if you are using Qt6.

-As we just mentioned above, if you are going to change the minimum width/height/size and/or maximum width/height/size, please do it after `windowAgent.setup` is called.
+As we just mentioned above, if you are going to set the size constrains, please do it after `windowAgent.setup()` is called.

 ### Learn More